Autism (journal)

 Autism is a peer-reviewed academic journal covering research on autism.
-It is published eight times a year by SAGE Publications in association with the National Autistic Society and was established in 1997.
-The cover originally contained a puzzle piece, but this was removed in 2018 after the journal decided that it evoked a negative public perception.
+It is published eight times a year by SAGE Publications in association with the National Autistic Society.
+The journal was established in 1997 and the editor-in-chief is Sue Fletcher-Watson (University of Edinburgh).

+The cover originally contained a puzzle piece but this was removed in 2018 after the journal decided that it evoked a negative public perception.

 Editors-in-chief

 The following persons are or have been editor-in-chief: